 “We wanted to do something to support our community and kind of help people be aware of healthy activities,” said David Nemiroff, the president and CEO of the Long Island FQHC.

-Black people make up nearly 60 percent of COVID deaths, according to Amfar, an AIDS research group.
+Black people make up nearly 60% of COVID deaths, according to Amfar, an AIDS research group.
 There are many socioeconomic determinants like access to healthcare, housing and occupation status, that make this minority group more vulnerable.
 Black Americans also have disproportionately higher rates of pre-existing conditions, including heart disease and cancer, which are associated with more COVID-19 deaths and hospitalizations.

 “The health disparities of diabetes, cardiovascular disease, asthma, hypertension and obesity afflicts us at a higher rate,” said John F. Boyd Sr., President of RCOC.
 “COVID-19 relies on these factors to attack these vulnerable victims of this virus.”